feedop/Fraessimulator/README.md

 Author: Filip Skrzeczkowski

-An simulator of a 3C milling machine.
+A simulator of a 3C milling machine.
 Made with C++ 23, OpenGL and ImGui.
 Uses compute shaders to efficiently animate the milling process.

 ## How to build?